 Our users' worlds are inevitably more complicated than what’s observable on the surface.
 Strive to understand what you’re asking your users to do and the impact it will have on them… We must be authentically thoughtful in our software design and respect what a user needs —IBM

-Before you start designing anything, the first thing you should do is stop and ask yourself, “What problem are we solving for our users?”
-You could create the most beautifully designed product with more features than anything else on the market, but if it doesn’t solve a specific problem for your audience, it’s not going to be useful to anybody.
+Before you start designing anything, you should first stop and ask yourself, “What problem are we solving for our users?”
+You could create the most beautifully designed product with more features than anything else on the market.
+Still, if it doesn’t solve a specific problem for your audience, it won’t be useful to anybody.

 Design for fast, effortless, and intentional interactions.
 Simple and common tasks should be frictionless and obvious; complex tasks should feel efficient and delightful.
 But, speed should not lead to inaccuracies. —Asana